open-telemetry/opentelemetry-specification/milestones.md

 ### Getting to release

-By end of year the basic language SDKs will be complete and we will begin stabilization work.
+By the end of year the basic language SDKs will be complete and we will begin stabilization work.
 Also OpenCensus can be switched to the OpenTelemetry SDK.
-As well as instrumentation adapters can be implemented.
+As well as instrumentations can be implemented.
 So we will have early adopters.

 By early September we committed to provide a production ready full-featured